miztli/hybris/README.md

 SAP Commerce refers to data types as itemtypes, each defined in an itemtype XML element.
 You define a new item type by adding a new itemType element to the<extension-name>-items.xml file.
 Similarly, SAP Commerce refers to a one-to-many and many-to-many relationship between itemtypes as a relation, and you define new relations by adding a relation XML element to the <extension-name>-items.xml file.

 At build time and database-initialization time, the platform combines all the XML declarations from the extensions being used, and generates Java classes and a database schema.

+### Database design

+SAP Commerce stores data in a RDBMS and several third-party databases are supported.

+When you define a new data model, you must specify how that model is to be persisted in the database.
+Specifically, whether each new item type should be persisted in its own database table or in a parent table.
+When you define new item types, you can include a deployment XML attribute to specify the name of a new table specific to that type.
+If you do not include the deployment XML attribute in a new item type, SAP Commerce persists that item in the table used by the parent of the new type.
+This si genarally what we want, because it makes it easy to retrieve al set of items and no database table joins are required.

+In contrast, if an item is not extending another item and the deployment XML clause is not defined, items will be stored in the table specified by the root item type called GenericItem.
+All types extend GenericItem unless specified otherwise.
+This is almost certainly not what you want, so when you are not specifically extending another item type, you should always include a deployment clause.

+To open the default hsql DatabaseManager to visualize your tables, run under `/hybris`:
+`java -cp ./bin/platform/lib/dbdriver/hsqldb*.jar org.hsqldb.util.DatabaseManager --url jdbc:hsqldb:file:./data/hsqldb/mydb &`

+To close de DatabaseManager, type: `pkill -f "DatabaseManager"`